 This thermal scope comes with 16GB internal storage capacity which is sizeable enough to store many images and videos.
 You can also connect it to Wi-Fi where necessary to aid image transfer.

-The Pulsar Trail XP50 is a state-of-the-art thermal sight with features purpose built for the professional shooting and recreational hunting world.
+The Pulsar Trail XP50 is a state-of-the-art thermal scope with features purpose built for the professional shooting and recreational hunting world.
 Its germanium lenses are the top-performing among the best thermal rifle scopes we have seen so far.
 The XP’s rugged construction and durability ensures that it can be used daily in the harshest environments without malfunctioning.

-This riflescope produces well-detailed images thanks to its high-end uncooled micro-bolometer.
+This thermal imaging riflescope produces well-detailed images thanks to its high-end uncooled micro-bolometer.
 It is a thermal sensor that boasts a 640 x 480 pixel resolution.
 It promises the brightest and clearest images no matter where the hunt takes you.
 For human size targets, you can expect a detection range of up to 1970 yards.
 It has variable magnification from 1.6x to 12.8x.
 This gives you a varied field of view which provides you with the convenience of using it at the power you you need.

 When it comes to zeroing, you can save up to three zeroing profiles on this site using its digital domain.
 You can also save three reticle patterns with up to fifteen distances.
 Pulsar also gives you zeroing support to ensure you are always on target.
 By being able to save different profiles, it ensures that you don’t need to keep re-zeroing the scope when you change guns.